gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 $ adb shell am force-stop org.example.helloswift
 ```

+NOTES:

-NOTE: The `apk-lldb-server` script creates the `~/.lldb/android/last-start-commands` file containing the commands that `lldb` needs to connect to `lldb-server` and attach to the app process.
+* The `apk-lldb-server` script creates the `~/.lldb/android/last-start-commands` file containing the commands that `lldb` needs to connect to `lldb-server` and attach to the app process.
 It also stores the app ID and PID in `~/.lldb/android/last-env`.
+* The script runs `lldb-server` in the app sandbox, to mimic what Android Studio does.
+* The scirpt also cleans up what left behind by previous debug sessions.
+In a context where lldb crashes all the time, it's important.
+* The script outputs the `lldb-server` log on screen.

 ## Start the debugging session